Help for Bleeding Hemorrhoids

 - Order to stop the flow of blood to the hemorrhoid and prevent bleeding you need to avoid straining when you are on the toilet.

-- Straining puts unneeded pressure on the sensitive blood vessels in your rectal area.
+- Straining puts unneeded strain on the sensitive blood vessels in your anal area.

-- The increased pressure causes them to stick out and occasionally bleed.
+- The increased pressure causes them to bulge and also at times bleed.

-- Sitting or standing for a long periods causes hemorrhaging because when you sit or stand you are building up pressure.
+- Sitting or standing for a long periods causes blood loss because when you sit or stand you are building up pressure.

 - The more pressure you build up the more chance you will bleed.

-- If you are on your feet all day take a moment to be able to sit down and put your feet up.
+- If you are on your feet all day take the time to sit down and put your feet up.

 When You Have Bleeding Hemorrhoids There are a Few Things You can Do to Stop the Bleeding

-One is to be able to wipe yourself with clean wet toilet paper.
+One is to wash yourself with clean wet toilet paper.
 Wetting the paper makes it softer and much less abrasive.
-Better yet, wipe yourself with pre-moistened wipes that you can buy at the pharmacy.
-Pre-moistened wipes that contain witch hazel are great fro bleeding hemorrhoids because the witch hazel stops the bleeding right away.
+Also, wipe yourself with pre-moistened wipes that you can buy at the pharmacy.
+Pre-moistened wipes that contain witch hazel are wonderful fro bleeding hemorrhoids because the witch hazel stops the bleeding right away.

 Warm Bath Will Also Help With the Bleeding

-Sitting in warm water helps enlarge bloodstream.
+Sitting in warm water helps enlarge blood vessels.
 This allows the flow of blood to move out of the hemorrhoid causing it to shrink.
 Other natural treatments include creams, ointments & suppositories.
 You can read reviews and prices of these types of treatments at Health Watch Report.

 http://venaprohemorrhoidformula.com/hemorrhoids-symptoms : Hemorrhoids Symptoms There are a range of symptoms that may be presented in a person with ...